DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 ### Pre-exam checklist
+- Try doing all the practive sections without checking your course resources, just checking the kubernetes reference as allowed per exam
 - Don't forget to run the browser compatibility tool on whatever system you're going to use before doing the exam!
 - Use the code - DEVOPS15 - while registering for the CKA or CKAD exams at Linux Foundation to get a 15% discount.
 - Exam Curriculum (Topics): https://github.com/cncf/curriculum
 - Exam Tips: http://training.linuxfoundation.org/go//Important-Tips-CKA-CKAD
 When done with the course, check the handbook to see if there's anything you missed:
 - Candidate Handbook: https://www.cncf.io/certification/candidate-handbook

 ### FOLLOW UPS FROM LATER:
 #### Section 2